 As a Driver:

-Every passenger riding with me will wear a set and a driver, I will not touch my cell phone, or I feel that I need to check it I will pull over to I will not transport passengers until I am legal I will not drive between 11:00pm and 5am unthere is some special circumstance like Safe Full will go the speed of traffic and will not drive I will not allow anyone to bring or use alcoholing I will not drive after drinking, smoking mariju I will call for a ride if I get into an unsafe situstuck. r even look at it while driving.
-If a safe location first.
-I to do so.
-Itil I am legal to do so, unless Rides or work.
-It we with excessive speed.
-It or drugs in my vehicle.
-I wana, or taking pills.
+Every passenger riding with me will we As a driver, I will not touch my cell phot I feel that I need to check it I will pull of I will not transport passengers until I and I will not drive between 11:00pm and 5 there is some special circumstance like U will go the speed of traffic and will refer I will not allow anyone to bring or use I will not drive after drinking, smoking I will call for a ride if I get into an unsa stuck. one, or even look at it while driving.
+If over to a safe location first.
+In legal to do so.
+Is am until I am legal to do so, unless Safe Rides or work.
+In drive with excessive speed.
+In alcohol or drugs in my vehicle.
+In marijuana, or taking pills.

 As a Passenger:

-I will buckle up in every vehicle in which I are that everyone else buckles up too, or I will was I will say something to the driver if the driver conditions, driving recklessly, or using their conditions I will not be a distraction to the driver by being look at something other than the road, or enconstupid.
-I will call for a ride if I get into an unsafe situstuck. alk.
-This going too fast for road cellphone.
-This going too fast for road cellphone is going too loud, asking the driver to couraging the driver to do anything
+I will buckle up in every vehicle in white that everyone else buckles up too, or I will say something to the driver if the conditions, driving recklessly, or using I will not be a distraction to the driver le look at something other than the road, of stupid.
+I will call for a ride if I get into an unsa stuck. will walk. driver is going too fast for road their cellphone. by being too loud, asking the driver to or encouraging the driver to do anything

 Student & Parent/Guardian Sign Below:

 Student Date

 Parent/Guardian Date

-Parant/Guardian Data
+Parent/Guardian Date